-In addition to the aforementioned benefits of elastomer sleeves, there are many compounds that are compatible with FDA requirements and guidelines to choose from to ensure your process remains safe.
+In addition to the aforementioned benefits of elastomer sleeves, many compounds are compatible with FDA requirements and guidelines to choose from to ensure your process remains safe.
 At Luminite, we work with you to find the perfect image carrier compound to suit your project needs.

-Flexo carton printing has been around for a while and is only getting better.
-Flexo carton printing is an asset to home appliance manufacturers, packed food, pharmaceutical producers, cosmetics, and toy manufacturers.
+Corrugated carton flexo printing has been around for a while and is only getting better.
+It is an asset to home appliance manufacturers, packed food, pharmaceutical producers, cosmetics, and toy manufacturers.

 If you want to learn more, you’ve come to the right place!
 Just contact us to get started.